digimbyte/5e/norodo_backstory.md

 I was kept away from the other acolytes, hidden from those who had once been my kin. **This was my higher form**, I was told.
 I was stronger, suited for a **greater purpose**.

-Our island was no stranger to the sea, and the elders hinted of **an underwater city** nearby—one that held mysteries older than our faith.
-I was to serve a role in something beyond what the others understood. **I believed them.**

 But doubt took root.
 The original scriptures spoke of **purity**, yet this process felt like corruption.
 Some elders called it **a test**, a challenge to my devotion.
 Others claimed that the body was temporary, that only the teachings mattered. **But I knew in my heart—Torm would not wish for this.**

 My questions brought whispers.
 My solitude became isolation.
 And in the catacombs, where I was sent to meditate, my mind began to break.